wenwenmin/SpaDAMA/README.md

 # SpaDAMA
-In this study, we introduce a Domain-Adversarial Masked Autoencoder (SpaDAMA) for cell type deconvolution  in spatial transcriptomics data.
-SpaDAMA leverages Domain-Adversarial learning to align real ST data with simulated ST data generated from scRNA-seq data.
-By projecting both datasets into a shared latent space, SpaDAMA effectively minimizes the data modality gap.
-Furthermore, SpaDAMA incorporates masking techniques to enhance the model’s ability to learn robust features from real ST data, while mitigating noise and spatial confounding factors.
+We propose SpaDAMA, a Domain-Adversarial Masked Autoencoder, for cell-type deconvolution in spatial transcriptomics.
+Utilizing Domain-Adversarial learning, SpaDAMA aligns real ST data with simulated ST data derived from scRNA-seq, mapping both into a common latent space to reduce the modality gap.
+Additionally, it employs masking strategies to strengthen feature learning from real ST data while suppressing noise and spatial confounders.
 ![(Variational)](fig1.png)